tc39/proposal-temporal/docs/README.md

 - [Parse Draft](./parse-draft.md) &mdash; Draft design document for a `Temporal.parse` API, which is not currently planned to be implemented.
 - [Calendar Draft](./calendar-draft.md) &mdash; Draft design document for calendar support in Temporal.
   Mostly superseded by the documentation of [Temporal.Calendar](./calendar.md), but also contains some discussion about whether to have a default calendar.
-- [Zoned Date/Time Type Draft](./zoneddatetime-draft.md) &mdash; Explanation of `Temporal.ZonedDateTime` which is a new type combining an instant time with a time zone and calendar, and exposing a superset of the `Temporal.DateTime` API.
+- [Zoned Date/Time Type Draft](./zoneddatetime-draft.md) &mdash; Explanation of `Temporal.ZonedDateTime` which is a new type combining an exact time with a time zone and calendar, and exposing a superset of the `Temporal.DateTime` API.
   Superseded by the [documentation](./zoneddatetime.md), but contains background info about the reasons and goals behind this type.

 ## Object Relationship